deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 6 presents the performance comparison of LLMs pre-trained with online logits against a baseline LLM, showing that while online logits can be effective, they yield better results when the teacher model is closer to convergence.
+> Table 6 presents the performance comparison of three LLMs pre-trained with online logits, showing that using online logits in pre-training distillation can yield comparable performance to offline logits, particularly when the teacher LLM is closer to convergence.

 {{< table-caption >}}